 Often, higher ABV may mean you give up taste in favor of booziness.
-This scares some people away from these higher ABV beers.
+This scares some people away from even trying a high ABV beer.

 Fear not!
-We have identified 7 high ABV beers that are actually delicious.
+We have identified 7 high Alcohol by Volume (ABV) beers that are actually delicious.

 For the purpose of this article, we are saying anything above 8% is high ABV.
 (Obviously there are higher ABVs out there – and we rate some below up to 20% – but to go that high and still taste amazing is a difficult task for brewers!)